abdennebi/cloud-native-tools/README.md

 ksync speeds up developers who build applications for Kubernetes.
 It transparently updates containers running on the cluster from your local checkout.

 ## Security
+- [grype](https://github.com/anchore/grype): A vulnerability scanner for container images and filesystems.
+Works with [Syft](https://github.com/anchore/syft), the powerful SBOM (software bill of materials) tool for container images and filesystems.
 - [Kubesec.io](https://kubesec.io/)
 - [kubesec](https://github.com/shyiko/kubesec): Secure Secret management for Kubernetes (with gpg, Google Cloud KMS and AWS KMS backends)
 - [Kube-hunter](https://github.com/aquasecurity/kube-hunter): Hunt for security weaknesses in Kubernetes clusters